-- Website / App Feedback (Site Intercept): Seamlessly integrate feedback surveys to your website with Website / App Feedback projects.
+- Website / App Feedback: Seamlessly integrate feedback surveys to your website with Website / App Feedback projects.

 - Dashboards Project: CX Dashboards.
 Display data from your surveys here.

-- 360: A 360 project.
-Analyze the relationships between participants who evaluate each other, and generate individualized reports for each participant.
+- 360: Conduct 360 assessments with flexible form development, real-time reports, and process management.
+Here, you can establish the relationships between participants evaluating each other and generate individualized reports for each participant.